flexycode/free-mint-token/README.md

 # License

-### This project is licensed under the MIT License - see the LICENSE file for details.
+### This project is licensed under the MIT License - flexycode see the LICENSE file for details.

 I hope this provides the information you were looking for.
 Let me know if there's anything else I can assist you with!